msismlspring23uoateam7/capstone/README.md

 AgentLite POC - Capstone Project

-This repository contains the proof of concept (POC) implementation for AgentLite, a fraud detection system that leverages advanced machine learning techniques and large language models (LLMs) for detecting anomalies in credit card transactions.
+This repository contains the proof of concept (POC) implementation for Finance AgentLite, a stock analysis system that leverages advanced machine learning techniques and large language models (LLMs) for visualisations and insights.
 This project demonstrates how AI agents can interact, process data, generate insights, and provide visualizations through a streamlined workflow.

 Table of Contents